 - populate that field with something in ServiceNow so it is included in the data sync, or

-- update the custom field in xMatters so it isn't mandatory.
+- update the property field in xMatters so it isn't required.

 The unofficial/official Integration Research and Development wing of xMatters (those clever elves over at the xMatters Labs) devised a couple of cool ways to extend and enhance this integration: